 Granada Hospitality Ltd

 Monmouth Service Area

-The Little Chef and Total filling station closed here on 24 September 2012, leaving only the Travelodge on the north-eastbound side.
+The Little Chefs and Total filling stations closed here on 24 September 2012, leaving only the Travelodge on the eastbound side.
 In summer 2013, that Travelodge closed, meaning that as of summer 2013, Monmouth services were left completely derelict.